andrelsouza/unique/docs/contributing_to_model.md

 ## Getting Started

+1. Have fun!
-1. Fork the repository
+2. Fork the repository
-2. Set up development environment
+3. Set up development environment
-3. Choose an area to improve
+4. Choose an area to improve
-4. Create a feature branch
+5. Create a feature branch
-5. Implement your changes
+6. Implement your changes
-6. Add tests
+7. Add tests
-7. Submit a pull request
+8. Submit a pull request

 ## Need Help?
 - Check existing issues